Windy City Harvest

 Program Director, Windy City Harvest

 Britt Calendo is the program director for Windy City Harvest.
 In this role she oversees our Apprenticeship, Corps, and Youth Farm programs.
 Calendo joined the Chicago Botanic Garden in 2014, working at Rodeo Farm as a Harvest Corps crew leader.
 From 2014 to 2018, Calendo worked as the PCC Austin Farm coordinator, where she helped to build out and run a community farm in collaboration with PCC Community Wellness.
 Britt was the manager for the VeggieRx program, Windy City Harvest's prescription produce program from 2018 to 2021.
-Calendo has a master’s degree in social work and is excited about mixing her background in social work and public health with sustainable urban agriculture.
+Calendo has a master’s degree in social work and is excited about combining her background in social work and public health with sustainable urban agriculture.
 She loves to see so many of our program graduates working in the field of urban agriculture and coming back to join our Windy City Harvest team on staff.

 Sam Cline